Ancient Voices for the Modern Soul

 Wisdom for Every Area of Life

 Proverbs and Ecclesiastes bring the sacred into the everyday.
-Here's what they teach — and how to live it in the week ahead.
+Here is what they teach — and how to live it in the week ahead.

 The Foundation: Fear of the Lord